stride3d/stride-docs/en/manual/scenes/structuring-scenes.md

 TODO: IMAGE

-Folders do not exist at runtime — during compilation their contents are placed in their parent (outside of the folder).
+Folders do not exist at runtime — during compilation, their contents are placed in their parent (outside of the folder).

 To create a new folder, right click in the **Entity tree** and select **Create > New folder**.